alvin0808/svraster/README.md

 </details>

 **Updates:**
+- Enter --seunghun in the train.py command to use sdf mode.
 - Mar 18, 2025: Revise literature review.
 Support depthanythingv2 relative depth loss and mast3r metric depth loss for a better geometry.
 - Mar 8, 2025: Support ScanNet++ dataset.
 Check the [benchmark](https://kaldir.vc.in.tum.de/scannetpp/benchmark/nvs) for our results on the 3rd-party hidden set evaluation.
 Our [short article](./articles/scannetpp_dataset.md) may be helpful if you want to work on scannet or indoor environement.